-Certificate Programs require 15 hours of credit chosen from a list of courses approved for a specific certificate.
+Certificate Programs in Advanced Writing and Technical Communication require 15 hours of credit and the Certificate Program in Teaching English to Speakers of Other Languages (TESOL) requires 12 hours of credit chosen from a list of courses approved for a specific certificate.
 In most instances, all of the credit earned for a certificate can be applied toward either the Masters of Arts degree or the Bachelor of Arts degree.